 We would like to thank all those who have provided funding, advice and undertaken many challenges to support our charity during the year.
-Our thanks also go to Bambinoes and Seaside shops in Herne Bay who have chosen SNAAP as their charity beneficiary.
+Our thanks also go to Bambinoes in Whitstable and Seaside Shop in Herne Bay as well as the National Lotter Community Fund and BBC Children in Need.

-We also thank Gordon Johnson who retired as a Trustee after many years with SNAAP.
-Gordon worked tirelessly for the charity and we thank him for his long association and for his contribution over the years.
+On a sad note, Gordon Johnson, who retired as a Trustee after many years with SNAAP last year, died during 2021.
+Gordon worked tirelessly for the charity and we will always remember him for his long association and his contribution over the years.